Make It Personal

 “Making retail personal means crafting the entire shopping experience around the needs and desires of the people in the community you serve,” says Danziger.
 “People want a product experience when they shop, but it takes more than that to get them off their computers, out of their homes, and into the store.
 People crave to be more than just a customer.
 They want more than just a transaction.
 They want that sense of community that only community-based retailers can give.”

 Treat store guests like guests in your home.
-Offer to take their coats, serve them something to drink.
+Offer to take their coats, and serve them something to drink.
 Inspire customers to come visit.
 Danziger cites the Michigan-based Tapper’s Jewelers clever addition of its Tapper’s Tap Room to its Somerset Collection store by teaming up with a local brewing company to offer a complimentary beer to shoppers.

-The more interactive the better, says Neil Shah, Shah Luxury, New York, who hails the ability to offer custom work a game changer for many retailers, especially when it comes to bridal because of the weight of the occasion.
+The more interactive the better, says Neil Shah, Shah Luxury, New York, who hails the ability to offer custom work as a game changer for many retailers, especially when it comes to bridal because of the weight of the occasion.
 “Ever dream of designing your own piece of jewelry?
 To create that experience for your customers is powerful.
 People want to be involved in the process.”
-He reports demand for custom design, whether that means modifying elements of a piece in a collection or designing something from scratch, is “through the roof”.
+He reports demand for custom design, whether that means modifying elements of a piece in a collection or designing something from scratch is “through the roof”.

-In fact, Rod Sides, vice chairman of Deloitte cites that because consumers have unlimited alternatives and often bounce between brands, touchpoints and influencers, it’s more difficult for retailers to attract shoppers without some level of customization.
+In fact, Rod Sides, vice chairman of Deloitte cites that because consumers have unlimited alternatives and often bounce between brands, touchpoints, and influencers, it’s more difficult for retailers to attract shoppers without some level of customization.

 People Business